Sheenamittal/CodeCrucible/README.md

     * Enter a public GitHub repository URL into the first input field.
     * Click "Analyze Repository."
 3.  **To optimize a code snippet:**
-    * Paste a Python function into the code editor.
+    * Paste a code into the code editor.
     * Click "Optimize Code."

 ---